Fabrice Hybert: Career

-Developing his experiments and artistic works, Fabrice Hyber sets up a sculpture garden in Japan, another in Texas.
-He also collaborates with the architectural firm Jakob + MacFarlane for the Euronews headquarters in Lyon (2015).
-In 2018, Fabrice Hyber delivered the painted decoration for the glass roof of the Parisian palace Lutetia, he also produced, for Beaupassage, "Les Deux Chênes" from the double molding of a three-hundred-years-old tree from its Vendée valley.
+Environmental themes are frequently present in his work.
+In 2000, he was commissioned to create a project for the Arc de Triomphe.
+In 2001, Sidaction commissioned him to create L'Artère, installed in the Parc de la Villette, which was developed between 2002 and 2006.

-Officer in the French Order of Arts and Letters since January 2012, Fabrice Hyber was elected to the Fine Arts Academy in 2018.
+In 2007, he installed Le Cri, l'Écrit in the Jardin du Luxembourg, a public commission commemorating the end of slavery in France.

-In 2021, Fabrice Hyber becomes ambassador of the “ONF-Agir pour la forêt” fund (National Forests Office (France)).
+Hyber designed sculpture gardens in Japan and Texas.
+He collaborated with the architectural firm Jakob + MacFarlane on the Euronews headquarters in Lyon (2015).
+In 2018, he produced painted decorations for the glass roof of the Parisian palace Lutetia.
+He also produced "Les Deux Chênes" for Beaupassage from the double molding of a three-hundred-year-old tree from the Vendée valley.

-On March 7, 2022, Fabrice Hyber was appointed Chairman of the Board of Directors of the Center National des Arts Plastiques (France) by order of the Minister of Culture.
+In 2021, Hyber became ambassador of the “ONF-Agir pour la forêt” fund.